Low vision care

 Diagnosing Low Vision

 If you are experiencing any visual impairment that interferes with daily activities, you should book an appointment with your eye doctor right away.
-Your doctor may conduct a low vision exam, in which he or she will assess your visual acuity, peripheral vision, and color vision.
+Your doctor will conduct a low vision exam, in which he or she will assess your visual acuity, peripheral vision and color vision.

 Your doctor may also perform a dilated eye exam.
 This involves administering eye drops to make your pupils widen, which allows your doctor to examine inside your eye.
 He or she can check for problems that may cause low vision, such as degradation of the macula or damage to the retina.